pulumi/docs/pulumi-hugo/themes/default/content/whitepapers/delivering-cloud-native-infrastructure-as-code.md

 The fragmentation of existing tools and DSLs is consolidated within the Pulumi framework which offers:

-**Multi-Language Runtime.** The Pulumi runtime was architected to support many languages, and to do so in an idiomatic way for all aspects of a target language: style, syntax, packages, etc. It currently supports JavaScript, TypeScript, Python, and Go and is fully open source to accept contributions for alternative languages.
+**Multi-Language Runtime.** The Pulumi runtime was architected to support many languages, and to do so in an idiomatic way for all aspects of a target language: style, syntax, packages, etc. It currently supports JavaScript, TypeScript, Python, Go, Java, and YAML and is fully open source to accept contributions for alternative languages.

 **Cloud Object Model.** Pulumi's underlying cloud object model offers a rich view into how cloud programs are constructed.
 The resulting objects form a Directed Acyclic Graph (DAG) using dependencies from program that the system can analyze and understand to deliver insights for sophisticated static analysis and visualizations.